corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/platform-support-matrix.md

 ---
-date: '2021-07-26'
+date: '2023-02-13'
 menu:
   corda-enterprise-4-8:
-    parent: corda-enterprise-4-8-upgrading-menu
+    parent: about-corda-landing
+    name: Platform support
 tags:
 - platform
 - support
 - matrix
-title: Platform support matrix
+title: Corda 4.8 Enterprise platform support
-weight: 90
+weight: 250
 ---

-# Platform support matrix
+# Platform support

-Corda supports a subset of the platforms that are supported by [Java](http://www.oracle.com/technetwork/java/javase/certconfig-2095354.html).

-Production use of Corda Enterprise Edition 4.8 is only supported on Linux OS, see details below.
+This topic lists the JDKs, operating systems and database types that support Corda Enterprise Edition 4.8, both for production and for development.

 ## JDK support

+Corda Enterprise Edition supports a subset of the platforms that are supported by [Java](http://www.oracle.com/technetwork/java/javase/certconfig-2095354.html).

+### JDK support in production

 Corda Enterprise Edition 4.8 has been tested and verified to work with **Oracle JDK 8 JVM 8u251** and **Azul Zulu Enterprise 8u252**, for Azure deployment downloadable from
 [Azul Systems](https://www.azul.com/downloads/azure-only/zulu/).